25 Best Things to Do in Bacalar Mexico in 2025

 Bacalar’s main town square is where all the action is, and the perfect place to take a stroll and enjoy the local atmosphere.

-There are also plenty of Bacalar restaurants with outdoor dining around the square, as well as souvenir shops and street food vendors selling delicious snacks.
+There are also many Bacalar restaurants with outdoor dining around the square, as well as souvenir shops and street food vendors selling delicious snacks.
 It’s a lively place to walk around during the day or in the evenings!

 Travelista Tip: Grab an ice cream from Annie’s Heladeria to enjoy while walking around the square!